yunishi3/3D-FCR-alphaGAN/README.md

 Here are the results of reconstruction using encoder and generator and refiner.
 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/Reconstruction_Result.png" width="700">

 Almost all voxels are reconstructed although small objects have disappeared.
 Also that shapes are refined by refiner.
-Numerical evaluations using IoU and mAP are discribed below.
+Numerical evaluations using IoU and mAP are described below.

 #### -Generation from normal distribution
 Here are the results of generation from normal distribution using generator and refiner.